 Choosing a Major

-Before anything else, make sure you enroll in a school that offers your intended major.
-The best colleges for your major may not necessarily work best for you.
-Be honest with yourself about your interests and abilities.
-You may have always dreamed about a career in medicine, but cannot get through an introductory biology lab.
-In that case, what are your chances of landing a job in this field after graduation?
-Do you define success in financial terms, or do you also prioritize job satisfaction, serving others, and maintaining a work-life balance?
-Compared to other students interested in this major, your list of the best colleges may look very different.
+There are also other things worth considering.
+What are your chances of landing a job in your chosen field after graduation?
+Do you define success in financial terms?
+Or do you also prioritize job satisfaction, serving others, and maintaining a good work-life balance?
+Compared to other students interested in your major, your list of the best colleges in the U.S. may look very different.

 How Much Does a Degree Cost?